open/close all folders

 - Some City of Heroes examples: Banished Pantheon Death Shamans, Rikti Communications Officers, Malta Operation Engineers, and Carnival of Shadows Master Illusionists.

-- In Dungeon Fighters Online, there is an entire dungeon made of enemy summoners.
+- In Dungeon Fighter Online, there is an entire dungeon made of enemy summoners.
 Even the boss.
 Add to the fact that the 'highest' level of summoner in the dungeon can summon more summoners, which summon more summoners...
 So...
 Yeah.

 - Guild Wars has varying forms of this.
 In the most basic forms, Necromancer and Ritualist enemies can summon hordes of enemies using the same skills available to the player.